-Most of these roads featured on Total Escape are located in remote areas, deep in the woods in National Forests or way out in desert BLM land.
+Most of roads featured on Total Escape are located in remote areas, deep in the woods in National Forests or way out in desert BLM land.
 California's deserts stretch over one third of the state land - from the Mexican border to the Eastern Sierra.
 Ya know - "out in the middle of nowhere" kinda places!

 Read all entrance signs & remember, "private roads" are most likely no entry.
 If you come to a closed but unlocked gate, pass cautiously & make sure you close it behind you.
 Cattle or livestock may be present.
 This is quite common practice when traveling among the ranch lands in Baja California.
 Driving rules that apply to state highways also apply to these remote roads, so know that rangers do give traffic tickets.

 Dirt roads range from paved, partially paved to graded dirt, gravel, cinder or just plain ole unmaintained "dirt roads".
 Fire roads, gated (often) and forest service roads may even require 4x4 in some of the more difficult areas: steep hills, eroded hillsides, bumpy stream washes, deep sandy washes.